frgauthi/Chat-server-client/README.md

 	after are received.

 	- Issues connecting to the server over the internet, but using localhost or 127.0.0.1 works.
 	The local network's IP also works to connect to the server.
+Ex (192.168.xxx.xxx)